Fluvoxamine: History

 Fluvoxamine was developed by Kali-Duphar, part of Solvay Pharmaceuticals, Belgium, now Abbott Laboratories, and introduced as Floxyfral in Switzerland in 1983.
 It was approved by the U.S. Food and Drug Administration (FDA) in 1994, and introduced as Luvox in the US.
 In India, it is available, among several other brands, as Uvox by Abbott.
 It was one of the first SSRI antidepressants to be launched, and is prescribed in many countries to patients with major depression.
 It was the first SSRI, a non-TCA drug, approved by the U.S. FDA specifically for the treatment of OCD.
 At the end of 1995, more than ten million patients worldwide had been treated with fluvoxamine.
 Fluvoxamine was the first SSRI to be registered for the treatment of obsessive compulsive disorder in children by the FDA in 1997.
 In Japan, fluvoxamine was the first SSRI to be approved for the treatment of depression in 1999 and was later in 2005 the first drug to be approved for the treatment of social anxiety disorder.
 Fluvoxamine was the first SSRI approved for clinical use in the United Kingdom.

-Society and culture

 Manufacturers include BayPharma, Synthon, and Teva, among others.

-Research
+Research directions

-COVID-19

-There is tentative evidence fluvoxamine might be useful for reducing COVID-19 disease severity if given as an early treatment.
-In Canada, Ontario's COVID-19 Advisory had approved it for usage if other preferred treatments were unavailable.
+A 2022 review concluded that according to low-certainty evidence, fluvoxamine may slightly decrease all-cause mortality by day 28 and potentially reduce the risk of hospitalization or death in outpatients with mild COVID-19.
+While early studies have suggested potential benefits for fluvoxamine as an anti-inflammatory agent and a possible impact on reducing cytokine storms, further studies did not confirm this expected benefit on COVID-19 patients.
+A cytokine storm refers to an excessive immune response characterized by a release of large amounts of pro-inflammatory cytokines.

-In May 2022, based on a review of available scientific evidence, the U.S. Food and Drug Administration (FDA) chose not to issue an emergency use authorization covering the use of fluvoxamine to treat COVID-19, saying that, at the time, the data was not sufficient to conclude that fluvoxamine may be effective in treating non-hospitalized people with COVID-19 to prevent serious illness or hospitalization.
+In May 2022, based on a review of available scientific evidence, the U.S. Food and Drug Administration (FDA) did not issue an emergency use authorization covering the use of fluvoxamine to treat COVID-19, saying that, at the time, the data was not sufficient to conclude that fluvoxamine may be effective in treating non-hospitalized people with COVID-19 to prevent serious illness or hospitalization.
 The agency stated that study results suggest that further clinical trials may be warranted.

+Reviews published in 2024 indicate that clinical trials have shown fluvoxamine to be more effective than a placebo in reducing clinical deterioration and hospitalization in COVID-19 patients, particularly those taking 200 mg or more daily.